- Overview

 Required fields

-| Field | Description | Type | Priority |
+| Field | Description | Type | Nullable |

 |---|---|---|---|

-product_id | Unique identifier for the product SKU. | string | Required |
+product_id | Unique identifier for each product.
+Used to join product metadata to quotations and sales for model training and guardrails. | string | No |

 Usage notes